-- The primary risk of flooding to the site is from surface water and small watercourses though risk is isolated to one area of ponding. - The northern half of the site is at risk of groundwater emergence at the surface. - The site is at very low risk of flooding from fluvial and tidal flooding. - The site is not modelled to be at risk of flooding from reservoirs.
+- The primary risk of flooding to the site is from surface water and small watercourses. - The site is at very low risk of flooding from fluvial, tidal and groundwater flooding. - The site is not modelled to be at risk of flooding from reservoirs.